zdata-inc/ambari-extensions/index.md

 Currently there are two different ways to get started with the zData Ambari stack.

 #### With Vagrant
 The first option is to setup the entire cluster with [Vagrant](https://www.vagrantup.com/) either locally or remotely (using one of Vagrant's cloud plugins such as [Vagrant AWS](https://github.com/mitchellh/vagrant-aws).
+This method is used mostly for demonstrative and testing purposes, production environments should not use this method.

 [More instructions about how to install using Vagrant are available here.]({{ site.baseurl }}/getting-setup/with-vagrant.html)